 Leslie A. McDonell

-Leslie McDonell, managing partner of the firm's Boston, Mass., office, provides strategic counseling to both start-ups and larger companies on the procurement and protection of intellectual property in the pharmaceutical and biotechnology industries.
-Ms. McDonell coordinates worldwide patent portfolio strategies, evaluates and analyzes competitors' patent positions around the world, and advises and renders opinions on issues of patentability, inventorship, validity, claim scope, infringement, and freedom to operate.
-She has extensive experience in conducting due diligence investigations and preparing companies to be the target of a due diligence, pre-litigation analyses, and offensive and defensive post-grant proceedings.
+Leslie McDonell, managing partner of the firm's Boston office, provides strategic counseling to both startups and larger companies on the procurement and protection of intellectual property in the pharmaceutical and biotechnology industries.
+She coordinates worldwide patent portfolio strategies, evaluates and analyzes competitors' patent positions around the world, and advises and renders opinions on issues of patentability, inventorship, validity, claim scope, infringement, and freedom-to-operate.
+Ms. McDonell has extensive experience in conducting due diligence investigations and preparing companies to be the target of a due diligence, pre-litigation analyses, and offensive and defensive post-grant proceedings.

 Ms. McDonell has represented clients before the U.S. Patent and Trademark Office (USPTO) in patent appeals, interferences, reissues, reexaminations, and inter partes reviews (IPRs).
 Her U.S. litigation experience includes representation of both plaintiffs and defendants in biotechnology and pharmaceutical cases.